naouflex/inverse-stats/README.md

 ### blocks_daily
 - script to constitute daily snapshot of the closest block to midnight

+### dola_lp
+- script to aggregate data for dola liquidity providers

-### dola_health
+### dola_supply
-- script to aggregate data for dola health dashboard
+- script to aggregate data for dola supply from Fed Contracts

 ### defillama_prices
 - script to get and update defi llama prices for a better availability/performance